nakshatramittal11/attendance_management_using_face_recognition_ms_engage/README.md

 # Attendance Management Using Face Recognition

- ### Recognize The Fces And Take Automatic Attandance. :
+ ### Recognize The Faces And Take Automatic Attandance. :

 ## Motivation :
 ----------------------------